flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

         !!! warning "Synchronization Issues Expected"
             The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight simulator which results in issues syncing the flight plan from the MCDU back into the simulator.
 Do not expect it to work properly in all cases.

-- Dynamic Registration Decal:
-    - The dynamic registration number decal shown on the external livery can be disabled to improve appearance when using liveries with a static registration number.
 - External MCDU Server Port
     - User can change the port for the internal MCDU websocket server in case the default port is already occupied on the user's system.
     - Default is: 8380